Chair in Transgender Studies at the University of Victoria

 The Chair in Transgender Studies is the world's first research chair focused on the study of transgender individuals, issues, and history.
 It is housed at the University of Victoria, located in Victoria, British Columbia, Canada.
 Unlike any other university department chair at the University of Victoria, the Chair in Transgender Studies is self-funded through philanthropy and private donations.
 The chair is unique in that it does not grant degrees, but instead works with both community and academic communities to further the advancement of transgender studies.
-Aaron Devor, the inaugural and current chair, works with researchers, community members, academics, and advocates to advance the study of trans scholarship.
+As of July 1st, 2026, the current chair is Jules Gill-Peterson.
+She is the author of Histories of the Transgender Child (2018), A Short History of Trans Misogyny (2024) and was an associate professor of history from Johns Hopkins University.
+She specializes in Transgender, medical and political history.
 The chair focuses on four pillars: original research, continued scholarship, maintenance and growth of the Transgender Archives, and organization of Canada's largest international transgender conference, Moving Trans History Forward.

 History

 Established in 2016, the Chair in Transgender Studies was the recipient of a $1 million donation from the Tawani Foundation to aid in its creation and growth.
 The Tawani foundation, created by retired US Army Veteran Jennifer Pritzker further pledged an extra $1 million to match other donations to the Chair.
-The inaugural and current chair is Aaron Devor, a professor of sociology and former dean of Graduate Studies at the University of Victoria.
+The inaugural chair was Aaron Devor, a professor of sociology and former dean of Graduate Studies at the University of Victoria who works with researchers, community members, academics, and advocates to advance the study of Trans+ scholarship.
 Devor is also the founder and subject matter expert of the Transgender Archives, which is housed at the University of Victoria.